glaroc/catify/README.md

 3. Click on Load temporary extension
 4. Go to the location of the manifest.json file from this repository.

 Going to websites like cnn.com or nytimes.com, you should now see pictures of cats instead of Donald.
+You can add more websites in the manifest.json matches section.